-This winery is owned by winemaker Paul Smith – MarySue Frediani-Smith, Jim Frediani, Jeanne Frediani, Dick Vermeil and Carol Vermeil.
+Vermeil Wines is owned by winemaker Paul Smith – MarySue Frediani-Smith, Jim Frediani, Jeanne Frediani, Dick Vermeil and Carol Vermeil.
 Paul has a long history in the Napa Valley working at prestigious wineries such as Opus One, Robert Mondavi and Joseph Phelps.
 Wondering about the unique winery name of where their wines are produced “On the Edge Winery”?
 We were until we found out its based on the fact that their original winery property was located right on “the edge” of the Napa / Sonoma County line on top of the spine of the Mayacamas mountain range which separates both counties.

 The winery itself was located off of Langtry Road not far from Cain Winery in the midst of the Spring Mountain District.
 Today Vermeil does not own a physical winery, as of our last update they were producing their wines at both Tamber Bey and Fairwinds Etate (both wineries located within the Calistoga sub appellation).

 Famed football coach Dick Vermeil was born and raised in Calistoga and at one point coached at Napa College in the south part of the valley (Dick has made two trips to the Super Bowl).
 With a heritage that straddles both French and Italian, and given his place of birth, it is no surprise then that after a successful football career, Dick turned to wine.
-He is friends with the Frediani’s and teamed up with OnThEdge Winery to produce his own label (Sauvignon Blanc, Zinfandel, Proprietary red and a Cabernet Sauvignon).
+He is friends with the Frediani’s and originally teamed up with OnThEdge Winery to produce his own label (Sauvignon Blanc, Zinfandel, Proprietary red and a Cabernet Sauvignon).
 The first wine bottled under Dick Vermeil’s name was in 1999 – the Jean Louise Vermeil Cabernet Sauvignon by OnThEdge Winery.

 Several wines have stood out from our select tastings over the years.
-They make an excellent softer styled Charbono, an uncommon varietal in the Napa Valley which requires a very specific growing climate.
+Vermeil produces an excellent softer styled Charbono, an uncommon varietal in the Napa Valley which requires a very specific growing climate.
 There are just a few handful of wineries making this varietal in the Napa Valley and because of the northern valley’s unique growing climate Charbono production is centered here.
 In the summer, this varietal thrives on very hot days with much cooler nights – we’ve seen 50 degree temperature swings between night and day in the Calistoga area.
 Charbono is a unique grape, one that can have a very distinctive taste that is almost wild or gamey at times.

 Tasting Room, Napa